analog-system-compiler/asysc/README.md

 **asysc** is an analog system compiler based on the lightweight Computer Algebra System **lightcas**.

-Using a Computer Algebra System (CAS), you can write your own components by using algebraic descriptions.
+With ASysC, you can write your own components by using algebraic descriptions.
+For instance, consider the resistor declaration:

-Description example for a resistor:

     NAME.CR(@1,@2,R) := {
         NAME.U=ACROSS(@1,@2);